Ziamor/Arcana-Compiler/README.md

 - Variables are declared with the type followed by the name, e.g., `int count`.
 - Variables can be initialized at the time of declaration, e.g., `int count = 10`.
-- Variables can be declared without initialization but must be initialized before use.
+- Variables must be definitely assigned before use, meaning they can be declared without an initial value but must be initialized in all code paths before being accessed.
 - By default, variables are non-nullable and cannot be assigned a null value.

 ### Types